Understanding Forex Market Hours and Forex Hourly Tendencies

 Figure 3.
 Forex Market Hours PST (Los Angeles, Vancouver)

 If your time zone is not here, you can quickly find what times the sessions open in your local time zone by using this tool–interactive forex market hours tool.
 Please note, your broker/chart time may not be the same as your local time zone.
-Therefore, to find out when sessions begin and end on your chart, make sure the time on the tool (little green box) matches up with the current time in your charting platform.
+Therefore, to find out when trading sessions begin and end on your chart, make sure the time on the tool (little green box) matches up with the current time in your charting platform.
 When daylight savings time kicks in, make sure you are using the correct market hours.

 The charts above only show major markets, as most smaller markets typically overlap with these major ones.
 Germany opens 1 hour before London, therefore some consider it to be a more official open and the start of the European session.